-It returns, for example, 1000 keywords containing the phrase tooth whitening.
-That’s 1000 keywords from the tooth whitening keyword niche.
+It returns, for example, almost 1000 keywords containing the phrase tooth whitening.
+That’s nearly 1000 keywords from the tooth whitening keyword niche.

 Each keyword’s niche is saved in a List, and all my Dentist Chicago Lists are saved in a Project.
 The following image shows my Project page with a list of links to each List:

-This doesn’t have anything to do with Chicago yet but that’s ok.
-Those lists contain up to 14,000 different keywords, many of which will give me ideas for content for my new website.
+Those lists contain over 20,000 different keywords, many of which will give me ideas for content for my new website.
 Some may even be ideas for services I could offer.
 I can come back to that list.

 Works for Google Local too